lingsamuel/Nymph/README.md

 Type: `Reference`.

-This validate the final value of this property is the given reference.
+This validates the final value of this property is the given reference.

 ## List Operator